When two devices connect, they need to agree on two key things: speed and duplex mode.

 In Full-Duplex, both sides can send and receive at the same time.

-Just like a phone call, it allows simultaneous communication without collisions.
+Like a phone call, it allows simultaneous communication without collisions.

 Figure 4 – Full-Duplex Communication